population-research/uganda-covid/paper/uganda_covid_wber_publication.md

 Left two columns condition on pre-COVID-19 agricultural status, while the right two columns allow households to change status](../figures/agri_vs_non_agri.pdf){#fig:ag_vs_non_ag}

-Agricultural households appeared to be more food secure than non-agricultural households during the first lockdown.
+Agricultural households' food security appeared change less than non-agricultural households' food security during the first lockdown.
-Their likelihood of suffering "any food insecurity" during lockdowns was about 20 percentage points lower than non-agricultural households, as shown by Round 1.
+Their likelihood of suffering "any food insecurity" during lockdowns, relative to Round 4, was about 20 percentage points lower than non-agricultural households, as shown by Round 1.
 In fact, there are no statistically significant differences between Rounds 1 and 4 for agricultural households, whether we use pre-COVID-19 or prior survey agricultural status.